-The meet the $20~\mu m$ precision requirement on the total chamber, the contribution of individual drift tubes has to remain below $10~\mu m$.
-This imposes the accurate machining of the end-plugs and wire locators. (which determine the position of the wire near the tube ends).
-Furthermore, to guarantee this precision over the full length of the chamber, the wires need to be tensioned within 285+-15gram with corresponding gravitational sag of 406+-22um.
+The meet the precision requirement on the total chamber, the contribution of individual drift tubes has to remain well below 20 μ m to accomodate the finite accuray of the tube positioning during chamber assembly.

+This imposes the accurate machining of the end-plugs and wire locators, which determine the position of the wire near the tube ends.
+We required the precision rings be machined within 10 μ m with respect to the axis of the endplugs.

+Near the middle of the tube, away from the endplugs, the wire tension determines the position of the wire (with respect to the precision ring).
+The wires of the BOL chambers are tensioned at 285 gram, which corresponds to a maximal gravitational sag of 406 μ m.
+To limit the uncertainty (RMS) on this value to 10 μ m precision an accuracy of 7 gram is required on the wire tension.

 The requirement on the co-centricity of the wire due to non-straightness of the drift tube (anode-cathode distance) is a second order effect and set at 100 μ m RMS.